 You can use nasal decongestants (spray or pill form) before altitude changes.
-Try to avoid altitude changes while you have an upper respiratory infection or allergy attack.
+Try to avoid altitude changes while you have an upper respiratory infection or active allergy symptoms.

 Talk to your provider about using decongestants if you plan to scuba dive.